 Because your subject matter experts are likely new to the eLearning development process, they may not fully understand how much you depend on them.
 Oftentimes, subject matter experts will assume their role is to simply tell you what they want and wait for you to create it.
 They may not realize the need for them to review the development of the course at each stage, including the storyboard, prototype, course beta, etc.

 After you’ve taken the time to explain the development process, take a moment to set clear deadlines for the eLearning review cycles.
+As I’ve explained before, this is a critical step when properly scoping your eLearning projects.
 Make sure your subject matter experts understand these dates and can commit to them.
 If not, adjust appropriately.
-Finally, document these dates in your eLearning project schedule and share it with your subject matter experts.
+Finally, document these dates in your eLearning project schedule (or by using a dedicated eLearning project management tool) and share it with your subject matter experts.
 Make sure your subject matter experts know how delays providing feedback can cause delays throughout the entire project.

 Specify How & What to Review